-I’ve also supplied an alcohol-free “mocktail” variation below for non-drinkers.
-Happy President’s Day!
+I’ve also supplied a delicious recipe for an alcohol-free “mocktail” variation below for non-drinkers.
+Enjoy!

 - 2 oz vodka